Robot dossier

 EBO Max FamilyBot Technology Stack Overview

-The EBO Max FamilyBot by Enabot integrates 4 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of ~500g, a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The EBO Max FamilyBot by Enabot integrates 6 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The physical platform features a weight of 750g, a top speed of 20–60 cm/s (0.2–0.6 m/s), providing the foundation on which this technology stack operates.

-The perception layer is built on 4K camera, V-SLAM visual navigation.
+The perception layer is built on 4K 8MP 131° ultra-wide camera, V-SLAM visual navigation, 4-mic array with AI noise cancellation / 360° sound localization.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

-For communications, the EBO Max FamilyBot relies on Wi-Fi.
+For communications, the EBO Max FamilyBot relies on 2.4GHz Wi-Fi, 5GHz Wi-Fi.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

 Intelligence — Multimodal AI with long-term memory, contextual understanding, multi-model person/pet detection